bbzaffari/purecpp_sp/README.md

 #### 3. Install python essential packages

-*In case you do not have a Docker environment available*, we strongly recommend that you use a Python `venv` (virtual environment) to ensure proper isolation of dependencies and reproducibility of results.
-This practice minimizes conflicts between global packages and project-specific requirements, fostering a cleaner and more maintainable development setup.
+*In case you do not have a Docker environment available, we strongly recommend that you use a Python `venv` (virtual environment) to ensure proper isolation of dependencies and reproducibility of results.*

-Steps below to create and activate the virtual environment:
+This practice minimizes conflicts between global packages and project-specific requirements.
+Use the steps below to create and activate the virtual environment:

   - Create the virtual environment (replace 'venv' with your preferred name)
     ```bash